 - New procedures for Multi-County Enterprise Units (MCEU)

-Read the full press release HERE:
+Read the full press release on the RMA website.

 “In addition to making the changes required by the Farm Bill, we are making updates to provide producers more flexibility and options.
 We continually listen to producers and other stakeholders, and we adjust these policies when necessary,” said Martin Barbre, Administrator of USDA’s Risk Management Agency (RMA).
 “With these changes, producers will have more coverage choices.”